Binz1mp/Discord-Channel-Collapser/README.md

 Sometimes you may want to hide discord channel, this does that.
 Do you really use Discord Web?
 No you don't.
 You won't.

+Now this doesn't have Chrome web store link but, I'll publish soon, if you want.
 <!-- [Chrome web store link](https://) -->

 ## what it does